-Energy is the key driver of the local economy in Aberdeen, employing roughly 10 percent of workers in the city.
-Aberdeen is recognised as one of the leading cities in Europe in the area in oil and gas.
-This is one of the sectors which attracts a large number of skilled expats to Aberdeen each year.
+Energy is the key driver of the local economy, employing roughly 10 percent of workers in the city.
+Aberdeen is recognised as one of the leading cities in Europe in oil and gas, a sector which attracts a large number of skilled expats to Aberdeen each year.

 Finding a job in Aberdeen